tullinge/watering-system/README.md

 ## H Requirements
 * VS Code
-* Complete curcuit with Arduino as shown at ... in READ.me file
+* Complete **Curcuit** with Arduino, see line ... for instructions
-* Phsyical construction, see line ... for instruction
+* Phsyical construction, see line ... for instructions

-*
+## H2 Instructions

-## H2 Specifications
+To use the wateringsystem, run the code in VS Code with the **Curcuit** connected to the computer.